 Highlights can change your entire look in a good or bad way, depending on how it’s done.
 Many people believe that good highlights can give your hair dimension and enhance your natural beauty.
 Highlights can also frame your face, bring out your eyes and define your cheekbones.
 They have a big influence on your look, so it’s best to get it right!

 Back to Basics

 When choosing the tone of highlights, be sure to stay away from shades that are close to your skin tone as these can clash and take away the focus from your highlights.
-Thicker highlights tend to suit darker hair, while thinner highlights suit lighter hair.
+Thicker streaks tend to suit darker hair, while thinner streaks suit lighter hair.
 Let’s take a look at different shades of hair and which highlights suit them best.

 For light brown hair, try ashy blonde highlights.
 It’s also best to add blonde highlights throughout the hair for effect.
 Highlights that are one shade lighter than your current hair colour are ideal for dark brown hair.
 It is also recommended that you layer the different tones of the chosen shade.

 Because black hair is dark, so it’s great to choose a lighter tone for it to stand out.
 Why not try chocolate brown highlights?
 They will compliment your hairstyle while accentuating your natural hair colour.